kymata-atlas/kymata-core/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Citing the codebase or the `kymata` package
+## Citing the codebase

-Please use the following reference in all citations:
+Please use the following reference when citing the codebase or the `kymata` package:

 > TBC